for Psychology Majors and Potential Majors

 Psychology 51a and 52a (Statistics and Research Methods and Laboratory in Psychology) are coordinated courses, and psychology majors are expected to take these courses sequentially (first, Statistics and then Research Methods, preferably in the following semester).
 These two courses are generally taken by the end of the junior year.
 Students spending junior year abroad should plan accordingly.
 Since these courses often have more than one section with limited enrollment, pre-registration is required.

 Pre-registration for Psych 51a and 52a is done by signing up to be part of the pool from which the class will be chosen.
 This is done in the semester prior to the semester in which you plan to take the course.
-Sign-up sheets are posted outside the Psychology office one to two weeks before formal Brandeis pre-enrollment.
+Sign-up sheets are posted outside the Psychology office one week prior to formal Brandeis pre-enrollment.
 Please visit the News and Events page for dates, times and instructions explaining the pre-registration procedures and policies.

 The requirements and further information for senior honors are available on the Senior Honors page.
 You must have an overall GPA and also a major GPA of 3.3 to do honors research.
 Senior research, unlike regular courses, requires that you make direct contact with a member of the faculty with whom you would like to work on your project.
 Since there is often a last minute rush and the number of students doing honors with any one professor must be limited, it is a good idea to make initial contact with potential honors supervisors during your sophomore year.
 In any given academic year, many faculty may be fully committed for honors students well before the end of the previous spring semester.
 Therefore, senior honors research should be arranged by early in your junior year.